awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

 `Kube_Meta_Cache_TTL` is the time Fluent Bit waits until it communicates with the API server for the latest metadata\.
 If `Kube_Meta_Cache_TTL` isn't specified then Amazon EKS Fargate appends a default value of 30 minutes to lessen the load on the API server, since Fluent Bit communicates with the API server to get the latest metadata\.

 **To ship Fluent\-bit process logs to your account**
 You can ship Fluent Bit process logs to Amazon CloudWatch using the following `ConfigMap`\.
-Replace `region-code` with the AWS Region\.
+Replace *region\-code* with your AWS Region\.

 ```
 kind: ConfigMap